 - South Hall - front and East end doors.

-- North Hall - all four entry ways.
+- Langley Hall - all four entry ways.

 All residents must remove their vehicle from campus when the residence halls are closed unless arrangements have been made with the Campus Safety Department prior to the closure.

 Resident hall students at the direction of the Campus Safety Department will move their vehicles to designated areas for the purposes of snow removal.
 Timely notifications will be posted at the entrances of Resident Halls and announcements will be made via intercom by the Campus Safety Department and Residence Life staff.
 Failure to move for snow removal will result in ticketing or towing at owner's expense.

 Only appropriate staff are allowed to park their vehicles overnight at any residence hall.
 All other vehicles will be ticketed, towed, or booted at owner’s expense.

 New Hampshire State Laws for parking and the operation of a motor vehicle are applicable to NHTI’s campus.
 Below are additional guidelines specific to the campus.

 There are three speed limit zones on campus: